barneyonline/amblegpt/README.md

 mqtt_broker: YOUR_MQTT_BROKER_IP
 mqtt_port: 1883
 result_language: english
 mqtt_username: YOUR_MQTT_USER  # optional
 mqtt_password: YOUR_MQTT_PASSWORD  # optional
-verbose_summary_mode: false #optional, default true
+verbose_summary_mode: false  # optional, default true
 #more optional configs are below
 prompt: >  #optional
  If necessary, uncomment this and use your prompt here The default prompt can be found in mqtt_client.py
 per_camera_configuration:  #optional
 # The camera name must match Frigate or Scrypted
  Front Door:
   # The custom prompt is optional and is used to provide more context for GPT to better understand the footage.
   # This will be inserted into the prompt before sending it to GPT.
   custom_prompt: >
    The camera that took the footage is a doorbell camera outside the front door of the house.
    The door is on the left side of the video frame and the exit is on the right side.
  Outside:
   custom_prompt: >
    The camera that took the footage is mounted on the frame of the front window of the house facing the street.
-      The street allow guest parking and it is normal to see cars parked on the street.
+   The street allows guest parking and it is normal to see cars parked on the street.
    There might also be people walking (with their dogs) on the sidewalk before 9pm.
 ```

 ### Run AmbleGPT